History of the British National Party: Foundation (1982)

-Early years: 1983–1990
+Early years (1983–1990)

 Rather than seeking electoral victories, the BNP focused on long-term institutional growth.
 At the 1983 election, its membership was below 2000, and by 1988 this had dropped to 1000.
 It adopted a key tactic of the NF, that of street marches and rallies, believing that these attracted publicity and new recruits as well as boosting the morale of existing members.
-The BNP's first march took place in London to mark St. George's Day 1982, with 400 to 500 activists in attendance.
+The BNP's first march took place in London to mark Saint George's Day 1982, with 400 to 500 activists in attendance.
 These marches often involved clashes with anti-fascist protesters and resulted in multiple arrests, thus cementing the connection between the BNP and both political violence and older fascist groups in the public eye.
 As a result, BNP organisers began to prefer holding indoor rallies, although street marches continued to be held throughout the mid-to-late 1980s.
 In 1986, Tyndall and John Morse were imprisoned for inciting racial hatred.

 The BNP's early appearance in the electoral arena was "irregular and intermittent", and for the first twenty years of its existence, it faced consistent electoral failure.
 Such failure was shared by other Neo-Nazi parties across Europe; while European populations were often highly critical of immigration, they were unlikely to endorse overt racial prejudice, and they rarely supported the idea of overthrowing the liberal democratic system of governance.
 When it did take part in elections, it was largely in the hope that the concomitant publicity would bring them new recruits.
 Throughout this period, the party suffered from low finances and personnel.
 In the 1983 general election it stood candidates in 54 seats although was only able to launch campaigns in five of them.
 Of these candidates, 40% had previously stood for the NF at the 1979 general election.
 The BNP gained 14,000 votes and averaged a vote share of 0.6% in the seats it had contested, however had been able to air a party political broadcast for the first time.